phos-phophy/profhome-it-bot-course/profhome_it_bots/lesson_5_architecture/README.md

 ## Description

 A very simple template of FastAPI application that can be extended in the future.
-There are 2 endpoints:
+There are 3 endpoints:
 * `POST /user/register` - registers new common (non-admin) user
 * `POST /user/auth` - authenticates user and returns JWT session token
+* `GET /users` - returns list of all common (non-admin) users

 PostgreSQL is used as an application database.